jishnub/ParallelUtilities.jl/README.md

 # Running on 8 workers, artificially induce load using sleep
 julia> pmapreduce(x->(sleep(myid());myid()),x->hcat(x...),1:nworkers(),showprogress=true)
 Progress in pmapreduce : 100%|██████████████████████████████████████████████████| Time: 0:00:09
-  map:     8
-  reduce:  8
 1×8 Array{Int64,2}:
  2  3  4  5  6  7  8  9

 julia> pmapreduce(x->(sleep(myid());myid()),x->hcat(x...),1:nworkers(),showprogress=true,progressdesc="Progress : ")
 Progress : 100%|████████████████████████████████████████████████████████████████| Time: 0:00:09
-  map:     8
-  reduce:  8
 1×8 Array{Int64,2}:
  2  3  4  5  6  7  8  9
 ```

 Note that this does not track the progress of the individual maps, it merely tracks how many are completed.
+The progress of the individual maps may be tracked by explicitly passing a `RemoteChannel` to the mapping function and pushing the progress status to it from the workers.

 ### Why two mapreduce functions?